Star-Spangled Banner Tartan—THE PAST

 This anchors the design to a preserved American treasure.

-Note: no endorsement by the Smithsonian Institution is implied.
+Permission was granted solely for registration; no endorsement by the Smithsonian Institution is implied.

-Smithsonian Permission & Registrations
+Smithsonian Permission and Registrations

 • Conception date: September 14, 2014